 Cell Proliferation and Apoptosis:

 Repeated cell division and programmed cell differentiation is responsible for the development of a multicellular organism.
 Cell cycle events are themselves are programmed and genetically regulated.
 Pronounce Apoptosis as Apo-ptosis not as Apoptosis.
-In older organisms cells in tissues die for various reasons, one is injury that leads to death of cells by what is called necrosis.
+In older organisms’ cells in tissues die for various reasons, one is injury that leads to death of cells by what is called necrosis.
 But certain injury at molecular level is deadly in the sense it can cause injury to other nearest neighboring cells, so cells have inbuilt sensing mechanism by which they initiate programmed cell death.
 If there is any loss of cells in a given tissue, for cell replacement, quiescent cells get activated to divide and redivide till the lost number of cells is averaged out.
 Exception to this is neuronal cells.
 Death of neuronal cells is permanent, and they are not replaced as in other tissues.
+However, it is now noticed that stem cells might be able become neuron cells?
 Death comes to cells in different forms so different names:

 Necrosis: Cells get injured, cells get punctured where cells lyse extruding various injurious components, which cause severe damage to other neighboring cells, causing a widespread destruction; this is like carnage.